cs573-24s/a1-ghd3/README.md

 Used 4 graphics primitives: polygon (4 pointed star), text, image, rectangle.
 4+ colors are used.

+REGRADING: I Added green circles and blue triangles to add new shapes and meet the requirement of 4 shapes.

 Source: https://observablehq.com/@d3/zoom-to-bounding-box?intent=fork

 The idea of this project is entirely taken from this map, and at first a lot of the code was used.
 But there are major alterations from the source material.
 First, I was no longer able to rely on the US mapping code support so that invalidated a lot of code right away.
 But I mainly chose this one because I was frustrated with its failings as a design.